Using social media

 - If the feedback is more general, and is visible on platforms like Facebook, it might pay to respond publicly by posting your own comment.
 Acknowledge any concerns and address the issue in a positive way.
 This helps customers to see you care, you’re not hiding anything, and you’re willing to be open and honest.

-If your website gives customers the ability to share comments or reviews, or if you have an open forum for online conversations, it’s a good idea to:
+If your website or social media settings allow customers the ability to share comments or reviews, or if you have an open forum for online conversations, it’s a good idea to set clear guidelines around what conduct is suitable and appropriate.

 If you want to build an effective and engaging social media strategy, these resources may help.
 All information was current at the time of writing.
 When you go to any of the links below, you will be leaving the DBK site.